ioncakephper/test-weaver/README.md

     - An updated `CHANGELOG.md` with all changes since the last release.
     - A bumped version number in `package.json`.
     - Proposed release notes.
 Review this PR, and once satisfied, merge it into `main`.
-4.  **Automated GitHub Release**: Merging the Release PR triggers another `release-please` action.
-This action:
+4.  **Automated GitHub Release & Publish**: Merging the Release PR triggers two final, sequential actions:
-    - Creates a new GitHub Release with the generated notes.
-    - Creates a corresponding Git tag (e.g., `v1.1.0`).
+    - The `release-please` action creates a formal GitHub Release and a corresponding Git tag (e.g., `v1.1.0`).
-    - (Optional) Publishes the package to npm if configured.
+    - The creation of this release then triggers the `publish.yml` workflow, which automatically publishes the package to the npm registry.

 ### Creating a New Release

-To create a new release, simply merge changes into the `main` branch using Conventional Commits. `release-please` will handle the rest by creating a Release PR.
+To create subsequent releases, simply merge changes into the `main` branch using Conventional Commits. `release-please` will handle the rest by creating a Release PR.
 Once that PR is merged, the new version will be released automatically.

+#### Your First Release

+To bootstrap the process and create your very first release:

+1. Ensure your `package.json` version is at a sensible starting point (e.g., `1.0.0`).
+2. Make at least one commit to the `main` branch that follows the Conventional Commits specification.
+A good first commit would be: `feat: Initial release`.
+3. Push your commit(s) to `main`.
+The `release-please` action will run and create your first Release PR.
+4. Review and merge this PR.
+This will trigger the creation of your `v1.0.0` GitHub Release and publish the package to npm.

 For more details, refer to the [release-please documentation](https://github.com/googleapis/release-please#how-it-works).